zigac9/JumperLibrary/README.md

 ### Links:
 - **Play Virus Jump on itch.io**: [Virus Jump](https://zigac24.itch.io/virus-jump)
 - **Virus Jump Library**: Use this library for the Virus Jump game.
-Get it here: [Virus Jump Library on GitHub](https://github.com/zigac9/VirusJump)
+Get the game here: [Virus Jump Library on GitHub](https://github.com/zigac9/VirusJump)

 Good luck and enjoy the game!